-- 8.30.72 Given the exceptional viability circumstances as anticipated in Policy WEL18, and the advice of CBRE, Officers consider that a 10% level of affordable housing for the first 3,000 dwellings, is in accordance with policy WEL18. - 8.30.73 The Section 106 legal agreement will secure a minimum baseline of 10% affordable housing across the development and be subject to viability reviews.
-Through these viability reviews it is anticipated that affordable housing provision can reasonably be expected to increase above 10%.
-From the modelling work undertaken by CBRE it is envisaged any material increase in affordable housing provision will occur from the midpoint of the development onwards. - 8.30.74 Again, having careful regard for the viability of the scheme and the advice of the Council's advisors, CBRE, the proposed tenure mix with a 50:50 split between affordable/social rent and intermediate housing in the first 3,000 dwellings is also considered to accord with Policy WEL18.
+- 8.30.88 At this time, it is not known whether the £10M contribution towards cost over-runs on Junction 10 might be needed in whole or part.
+In the event it is not called upon the development remains compliant with Policy WEL18.
+If the contribution is required in whole or part, phases of development are likely to fall below 10% affordable housing provision.
+This potential breach of WEL18 needs to be considered in the context of delivering the wider Welborne Garden Village and the viability of the scheme. - 8.30.89 The Section 106 legal agreement will secure a minimum baseline of 10% affordable housing across the development (or down to 7.3% affordable housing in the event that the £10M is needed in whole or part to address any Junction 10 cost over-runs) and be subject to viability reviews.
+Through these upward only viability reviews it is anticipated that affordable housing provision can reasonably be expected to increase above 10% (or any lower figure resulting from a call of the cost over-run contribution).
+From the earlier modelling work undertaken by CBRE it is envisaged any material increase in affordable housing provision will occur from the midpoint of the development onwards. - 8.30.90 Again, having careful regard for the viability of the scheme and the advice of the Council's advisors, CBRE, the proposed tenure mix with a 50:50 split between affordable/social rent and intermediate housing in the first 2,000 dwellings is also considered to accord with Policy WEL18.
 CBRE's view is that a tenure split with a higher emphasis towards rented property would further impact upon scheme viability and in turn the level of affordable housing which can be provided.
-The tenure split of affordable housing can be considered as part of the viability reviews. - 8.30.75 Potentially only having 10% affordable homes at the half way stage of the development however means that achieving 30% affordable housing across the lifetime of the development is likely to be extremely challenging. - 8.30.76 It is considered that on the basis that the legal agreement will secure a minimum of 10% affordable housing split 50:50 between affordable/social rent and intermediate housing in the first 3,000 homes and include review provisions with the objective of securing an overall provision as close to the policy target of 30% affordable homes as possible, that the applicant's proposal, on the grounds of viability, is acceptable.
+The tenure split of affordable housing can be considered as part of the viability reviews. - 8.30.91 Potentially only having between 7.3% and 10% of affordable homes towards the halfway stage of the development however means that achieving 30% affordable housing across the lifetime of the development is likely to be extremely challenging. - 8.30.92 Providing affordable housing at a level below 10%, would mean that the development would be contrary to Policy WEL18 in part.
+In the opinion of Officers, and in the light of the advice of CBRE, there is clear viability evidence to suggest that affordable housing provision below 10% should be accepted notwithstanding the partial potential conflict with Policy WEL18.
+The current rate of developer return is significantly below market norms, and CBRE advise that many developers would not proceed based on the current projected returns.
+If the reduction in affordable housing were not accepted, the scheme would most likely become stalled.